Financial Ease Has Nothing to Do With Being Rich

 0:00

 My life radically changed years ago when I came out of the closet, so to speak.
 I broke my self-imposed gag order and told the whole world about my struggle with a debilitating spending problem.
-I had no idea at the time this would be one of the smartest things I could ever do.
+I had no idea at the time that this would be one of the smartest things I could ever do.
 By telling my story and owning up to my problem, I became accountable.

-Since then I’ve read and written hundreds of thousands of words on the subject of money management.
+Since then, I’ve read and written hundreds of thousands of words on the subject of money management.
 I’ve experimented with various methods.
 I’ve addressed audiences large and small.
-I’ve listened, pondered and asked questions.
+I’ve listened, pondered, and asked questions.
 I’ve collected enough data to choke even a well-adjusted accountant.

 Mary invites you to visit her at EverydayCheapskate.com, where this column is archived complete with links and resources for all recommended products and services.
 Mary invites questions and comments at https://www.everydaycheapskate.com/contact/, “Ask Mary.”
 This column will answer questions of general interest, but letters cannot be answered individually.
 Mary Hunt is the founder of EverydayCheapskate.com, a frugal living blog, and the author of the book “Debt-Proof Living.”
 COPYRIGHT 2022 CREATORS.COM